Swab, Spit Or Stay Home? A Wide Variety Of Plans To Keep Coronavirus Off Campus

 If and when students are eventually allowed back, they will have to show a recent coronavirus test result that they obtained on their own, says Dr. Sarah Van Orman, chief health officer of USC Student Health.

-They will then be asked to do daily health assessments, such as fever checks,and those who have been exposed to the virus or show symptoms will receive a rapid test, with about a 24-hour turnaround through the university medical center's lab.
+They will then be asked to do daily health assessments, such as fever checks, and those who have been exposed to the virus or show symptoms will receive a rapid test, with about a 24-hour turnaround through the university medical center's lab.
 "We believe it is really important to have very rapid access to those results," Van Orman says.

 At California State University — the nation's largest four-year system, with 23 campuses and nearly half a million students — officials decided back in May to move nearly all its fall courses online.

-"The first priority was really the health and safety of all of the campus community," says Mike Uhlenkamp, spokesperson for the CSU Chancellor's Office.
+"The first priority was really the health and safety of all of the campus community," says Mike Uhlenkamp, spokesperson for the CSU chancellor's office.
 About 10% of CSU students are expected to attend some in-person classes, such as nursing lab courses, fine art and dance classes, and some graduate classes.

 Uhlenkamp says testing protocols are being left up to each campus, though all are required to follow local safety guidelines.
 And without a medical campus in the system, CSU campuses do not have the same capacity to take charge of their own testing, as the University of Illinois is doing.